Is vaping safe?

 “There is still work to do to reassure smokers that vaping, while not risk free, is much less harmful than smoking.
 If you smoke, switching to an e-cigarette could save your life.”

-E-cigarettes have only been in England since 2007, and therefore long-term research into whether e-cigarettes are harmful, and cause disease are impossible.
-So the question “How dangerous is Vaping” is quite difficult to answer as they haven’t been around long enough, so how can Martin Dockrell, in all honesty and certainty advise the public to switch to an e-cigarette when it is unknown what the future effects are?
+E-cigarettes have only been in England since 2007, and therefore long-term research into whether e-cigarettes are harmful, and cause disease is impossible.
+So the question “How dangerous is Vaping” is quite difficult to answer as they haven’t been around long enough, so how can Martin Dockrell, in all honesty, and certainty advise the public to switch to an e-cigarette when it is unknown what the future effects are?
 If we think about tobacco cigarettes, it was decades until they found the link between lung cancer and cigarettes.
 The adverse health effects of cigarettes were only known by the mid-19th century and German doctors were the first to identify the link between smoking and lung cancer.
-E-cigarettes were created for quitting tobacco cigarettes, but there is strong evidence that people are not making the switch from tobacco to e-cigs, to fully quitting.
+E-cigarettes were created for quitting tobacco cigarettes, but there is strong evidence that people are not making the switch from tobacco to e-cigs, fully quitting.
 They are dual users, switching back and forth from tobacco to e-cigs.

 “It is also becoming clear that e-cigarettes have a different risk profile than conventional cigarettes, so the effects of dual use – the most common use pattern – is worse than smoking.”